What Will You Study

 You will undertake an extensive course of study, gain a wide range of skills and have the opportunity to cover many innovative and exciting modules that make Geography at Lancaster distinctive.

 For example, you could launch your teaching career with our unique Communicating Geography programme.
 This programme is a distinctive feature of your degree course and gives you experience of working in a local school in order to develop your own project on a geographical topic.
 It will also help you to develop vital career skills.
-Alongside this you can take options such as Enterprise for the Environment, where you work with academics and staff from companies based in our Environmental Centre, or our Brazil field course on biodiversity and food provision.
-Your third year includes the completion of an in-depth dissertation.
+Alongside this you can take options such as Enterprise for the Environment, where you work with academics and staff from companies based in our Environmental Centre, or our Iceland field course on Glacier-Landscape Interactions.

 - Biological Sciences : BSc Hons